g31pranjal/dotfiles/claude-helpers/README.md

 # claude-helpers

-A small collection of zsh + Python helpers for managing git worktrees and Claude Code session transcripts.
+A small collection of zsh + Python helpers for managing Claude Code sessions and the git worktrees they're tied to.

+There are two layers:

+- [**`claude-sessions`**](claude-sessions/) — a Python CLI that lists, opens, or deletes Claude Code session transcripts.
+The data layer; callable directly or via the `cls*` aliases.
+- [**`clg*` worktree helpers**](#worktree-helpers-clg) — zsh functions that create / switch / delete git worktrees and hand the session lifecycle off to `claude-sessions`.

 ## Setup